FAQs

 When Should You Consider a Cortisone Injection for Shoulder Bursitis?

 You may consider a cortisone injection for shoulder bursitis when pain remains high despite appropriate early non-surgical care, including guided rehabilitation.
-It is most useful when pain blocks sleep, movement, or the ability to complete your rehabilitation exercises.
+It is most useful when pain blocks sleep, reaching, lifting, or your ability to complete rehabilitation exercises.

 • Shoulder pain severely restricts reaching or lifting.